Luciano Fonda: The Trieste synchrotron

-Luciano Fonda has often been defined the ‘father’ of the ELETTRA synchrotron light machine.
+Luciano Fonda has often been defined as the ‘father’ of the ELETTRA synchrotron light machine.

 From 1980 to 1985 he participated in the Intergovernmental Committee of Brussels responsible for choosing the site on which to build a European 5GeV synchrotron light machine.
 When the machine was assigned to Grenoble in 1985, he used the experience acquired in those years to develop, along with his collaborator Renzo Rosei, the idea of an Italian machine that would complement the European one.
 The construction of ELETTRA was completed in October 1993 and it is now operative in Basovizza, on the Triestine Carso.
 Luciano Fonda was director of the Scientific Division of Synchrotron Trieste from 1987 to 1991 and vice president from 1993.

 Awards

 For his research activity, he won the Italian Physical Society award in 1960.
 He was also conferred the title of Associate Member of the Jozef Stefan Institute for his collaboration with the theoretical physics group from the University of Ljubljana.

 For the ELETTRA initiative he was conferred the San Giusto d’Oro Prize, in December 1993, an award assigned every year by local reporters to a Triestine who has made the city famous in Italy and the world with his/her work.

 Following an initiative led by the Consortium for Physics, the "Luciano Fonda University College" was instituted in Trieste at the beginning of 1999.
-It began its activity during the academic year of 1999-2000.
+It began its activity during the academic year of 1999–2000.